 Corporate Social Responsibility ("CSR")

-In terms of Section 135 of the Act read with Companies (CorporateSocial Responsibility Policy) Rules 2014 all Companies meeting the prescribed thresholdcriteria i.e. net worth of Rs.
-500 crores or more or turnover of Rs.
-1000 crores ormore or net profits of Rs.
-5 crores or more in any financial year are required to spend atleast 2% of the average net profits of the Company for immediately preceding 3 financialyears.
+In terms of Section 135 of the Act read with Companies (CorporateSocial Responsibility Policy) Rules 2014 all Companies meeting the prescribed thresholdcriteria i.e. the net worth of ` 500 crore or more or a turnover of ` 1000 crore ormore or net profits of ` 5 crore or more during the immediately preceding financial yearare required to spend at least 2% of the average net profits of the Company for theimmediately preceding three financial years.

 Business Responsibility Report

 In terms of Clause 34(2)(f) of SEBI LODR Regulations a

 Business Responsibility Report on various initiatives taken by theCompany is enclosed in this report as Annexure - 4.
 In addition to the statutorydisclosures made in the said Annexure the significant ESG initiatives taken by theCompany and its subsidiary Max Life are available athttps://www.maxfinancialservices.com/wp-content/uploads/2022/07/Annual-Report-Doc-2021-22.zip

 Policy for Prevention of Sexual Harassment